marcglasberg/align_positioned/README.md

     import 'package:align_positioned/align_positioned.dart';

-Pass the `AlignPositioned` a `child`, and then one or more of the following parameters:
+Pass the `AlignPositioned` or the `AnimatedAlignPositioned` a `child`, and then one or more of the following parameters:

     AlignPositioned(
        child: child,